stevejpurves/testing_with_nodejs/README.md

 There are 3 examples:

  1. using mocha & chai for simple sync and async tests
- 2. using karma to run moha & chai tests in real browsers
+ 2. using karma to run mocha & chai tests in real browsers
  3. backend testing of a simple MEAN stack todo app

  Running the examples